zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-04-09】[chartdb / chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.
+* 【2025-04-09】[redmine / redmine](https://github.com/redmine/redmine) - Mirror of redmine code source - Official Subversion repository is at https://svn.redmine.org/redmine - contact: @vividtone or maeda (at) farend (dot) jp
 * 【2025-04-08】[meta-llama / llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services
 * 【2025-04-06】[funstory-ai / BabelDOC](https://github.com/funstory-ai/BabelDOC) - Yet Another Document Translator
 * 【2025-04-05】[browser-use / web-ui](https://github.com/browser-use/web-ui) - Run AI Agent in your browser.